au-research/ARDC-23-things/_things/thing-10.md

     participants' questions about publishing “their data for all the world to see”?

-Do you have a question?
-Want to share a resource?
-- Post to the [Data Librarians Slack group](https://tiny.cc/data-librarians) to connect with the community.
-- Tweet to [@ardc_au](https://twitter.com/ARDC_AU) using hashtag #23things

-{% include nav_forward.md %}

 ## Learn more
 ### The ethics of sensitive data

 How we manage sensitive data through its lifecycle and who has a role in